Kulm (ski flying venue): 1950: First unofficial event held

 On 8–12 March 1950, opening International Ski Flying Week competition was held on new built ski flying hill.
 Hubert Neuper Sr. was honoured to be the first to try new hill.
 The last two days counted for "Longest Ski Jump" competition won by Rudi Dietrich (103 metres) ahead of Hans Eder (102 m) and third placed shared by Werfener Huber and Fritz Ruepp (both 94 metres).
 However, International Ski Federation (FIS) did not approve the hill and not even this unofficial competition, as it turned out to be, that hill was very poorly and insufficiently built, by far from the International standards valid back then.

 1951: Second unofficial event held

 On 16–18 March 1951, second International Ski Flying Week, an unofficial competition was held in front of total 15,000 people.
 Summary of total length of four jumps counted into final score.
 Already on first day, Bradl set new hill record at 115 meters.
 He was also the winner of the 4 jumps competition with 530 meters in total, in front of the 2nd ranked West German Sepp Hohenleitner (504 meters) and the 3rd ranked Rudi Dietrich (501 meters).
-Hill was rebuilt with many improvements, but in order to receive approval from the FIS to organize the official International Ski Flying Week, further requirements had to be met.
+Hill was rebuilt with many improvements, but to receive approval from the FIS to organize the official International Ski Flying Week, further requirements had to be met.
 Hill was again re-designed by Ing.
 Hans Peyerl in cooperation with the ski jumping FIS consultant Ing.
 Straumann.